Sese92/reactRestaurant/README.md

 Make sure that you have install all the modules before the execution.

-To run the app on your emulator, please run:
+To run the app on your IOS emulator, please run:
 `npx react-native run-ios`